 - Multiple potential clinical, anthropometric, biochemical and pharmacological risk factors are monitored prospectively and will be related to the cardiovascular status of the patients.

-- Patients will be followed on when they enter end-stage renal disease.
-The effects of different replacement modalities (hemo-dialysis, peritoneal dialysis, transplantation with and without preceding dialysis) on cardiovascular health will be addressed in separate sub-studies (4C-D, 4C-T).
+- Patients are followed on when they enter end-stage renal disease.
+The effects of different replacement modalities (hemodialysis, peritoneal dialysis, transplantation with and without preceding dialysis) on cardiovascular health will be addressed in separate sub-studies (4C-D, 4C-T).

 - Effects of juvenile uremia on arterial and peritoneal histopathology, gene and protein expression will be investigated by biopsy sub-studies (4C-A, 4C-P).

 To date, 737 patients in 55 participating centers from 12 European countries have been enrolled in the trial.

 The study has been made possible by generous grants of the KfH Foundation for Preventive Medicine, the ERA-EDTA and the Integrated Research and Treatment Center Hannover.